This piece first published in The Natural Parent Magazine, Issue 9, 2012

 Note: If you see a formula advert on here, please comment and let me know the full brand.
 I have blocked formula companies but they now have categorized their products not only under the baby food category but the more general “food” category meaning I need to block them one by one.
 I do NOT endorse any formula adverts and would like to block them all asap.
 While I believe I have covered all North American companies, I know there are those elsewhere that I am unaware of.
 Thank you for your cooperation!

-If you read Evolutionary Parenting regularly, it should be clear that I am a huge advocate of breastfeeding.
+If you read Evolutionary Parenting regularly, it should be clear that I am an advocate of breastfeeding (even though it’s taken on a bit of a bad name these days).
 The degree to which I support it has actually caused controversy with people getting upset over the perceived slight to mums who do not breastfeed for one reason or another.
-However my focus is not on mums who make this choice, but of the system that forces them into that choice.
-I believe mums should have options.
+However my focus is not on moms who make this choice, but the system that forces many of them into that choice.
+I believe mothers should have options.
 You can’t breastfeed?
 Pump.
 Can’t pump?
 You should have the option of expressed breastmilk from someone else.
-To me, formula should be a last resort that only select few women have to go to.
-Not only is breastfeeding the biological norm that a newborn expects, but science has shown time and again that there are many problems associated with “bottle-feeding” (as it is categorized in much of the research).
-But bottle-feeding is here to stay and so it’s time to outline some of the ways in which it can fall short and how mums can work to “fix” these shortcomings.
+To me, formula should be a last resort that only select few women have to go to or truly choose to go to.
+Breastfeeding is the biological norm that babies expect, and for mothers who hoped to breastfeed and couldn’t for whatever reason (there are so many booby traps, it’s hard to count), there are ways to mimic this relationship.
+Even if breastfeeding wasn’t your choice, there are considerations one should at least look into when bottle-feeding.

 All Bottle-feeding Isn’t Equal

 One of the things that gets lost in translation is that “bottle-feeding” can be either the use of formula or bottle fed breastmilk and some babies are exclusively fed this way.
-This type of bottle-feeding ranks second on the WHO list of best ways to feed your baby (only behind breast milk from the breast) and thus many of the concerns do not apply.
-From a health perspective, most of the benefits of breastmilk exist for these bottle-fed babies who are receiving breastmilk in the bottle.
-Compared to formula, expressed breastmilk still contains antibodies and other immunological components that keep babies healthy, especially from more serious illnesses like cancer[1][2][3] and infectious diseases[4].
-In fact, if 90% of babies in the US were exclusively breastfed—from a bottle or breast—for the first six months, it would save over 900 lives per year (nearly all infants under 1)[5].
+This type of bottle-feeding ranks second on the WHO list of best ways to feed your baby (only behind breast milk from the breast) and thus many of the concerns that breastfeeding advocates speak about simply do not apply.
+From a health perspective, most of the “benefits” of breastmilk exist for these bottle-fed babies who are receiving breastmilk in the bottle.
+Compared to formula, expressed breastmilk still contains antibodies and other immunological components that help babies, especially with respect to more serious illnesses like cancer

-What pumping does not offer health-wise is immediate assistance when an infant presents with an illness.
-When a breastfed infant latches to the nipple, small amounts of the baby’s saliva enters the breast, providing information to mum’s immune system about what antibodies are needed at that moment[6].
+What pumping may not offer health-wise is immediate assistance when an infant presents with an illness.
+When a breastfed infant latches to the nipple, it is hypothesized that small amounts of the baby’s saliva enters the breast, providing information to mum’s immune system about what antibodies are needed at that moment[6].
 This means if mum has not already passed these specific antibodies on to her child via breastmilk (either expressed or from the breast), her body can start to create them for her child and pass them on as soon as they are available.
-If a child does not latch, this type of immunity can take longer to receive as mum will have to come into contact with the illness herself to create the antibodies (but she should eventually if she’s with her child and then pass them on via expressed breastmilk).
+If a child does not latch, this type of immunity can take longer to receive as mum will have to come into contact with the illness herself to create the antibodies and we know that this does occur via moms smelling and kissing and touching their babies, but may not be as fast if the hypothesized saliva mechanisms is, in fact, real.

-These health reasons should force you to at least consider donated breastmilk or pumping if you decide you don’t want to or can’t breastfeed from the breast.
-But it also should remind the rest of us that just because you’re seeing a bottle, doesn’t mean you’re seeing formula.
+These health reasons should force you to at least consider donated breastmilk or pumping if you decide you don’t want to or can’t breastfeed from the breast, but it also should remind the rest of us that just because you’re seeing a bottle, doesn’t mean you’re seeing formula.
 However, there are still some factors that are relevant to all bottle-feeding babies that mums should take note of.
-What I share below are three of the breastfeeding findings pertinent to bottle-feeding and how you can overcome them to get your child closer to what they biologically expect (and in the case of bottle-feeding breastmilk, incredibly close).
+What I share below are three of the scientific risks relevant to bottle-feeding and how you can overcome them to get your child closer to what they biologically expect (and in the case of bottle-feeding breastmilk, incredibly close).
 [Of note: If you live in a place where you can get donated milk from breast milk banks, please be aware that milk is generally pasteurized, meaning is has lost a lot of the health benefits, but still remains superior to formula.]

 [Note: As stated above, breastfeeding is and should be considered the biological normal feeding method for an infant with all other outcomes considered with that in mind.
 However, research papers do not always use this language and in an effort to be consistent with what is reported, for those who go and read the original sources cited, I have used the language used in the research papers.
 However, please keep in mind that breastfeeding = normal.
 Any risks or benefits should be seen relative to that normal behaviour.]